INDAPlus20/AssignmentsInstructions/sorting-task-11/README.md

 ### Grading

-Because your solution can be implemented using any language, write in a README file of how to build and run your application.
+Because your solution can be implemented using any language, write in a README file of how to build and run your application (that includes how to run the unit tests and your frontend).
 If you're writing your solution using Rust, **_do not_** copy the example solution!

 > Haskell note: Please dont implement quicksort in like 3 lines, we know it can be done, its cool.
 But its not efficient.